montoyamoraga/tiny-trainable-instruments/docs/md/workshop.md

 # Workshop

+## About

+This workshop has been written and designed by Aarón Montoya-Moraga in 2021, as a research assistant and master's student at MIT Media Lab's Opera of the Future and Future Sketches research groups.
+Additional code, examples, and documentation by MIT undergraduate researchers Peter Tone and Maxwell Wang.

+## Context

 ## Key concepts

-Machine learning, media arts, Arduino
+Machine learning, media arts, Arduino microcontroller, tiny machine learning.

 ## Materials

+The materials

 ## Previous knowledge